 In sharp contrast to the relatively tight organization of Black Speech, the Orkish languages were to be simple, disorganized, and inconsistent, the result of years of rapid and ungoverned evolution.
 There would be grammar, of course, but also a fair amount of toleration of variation, and a continuous tendency to proliferate new words and abandon old ones.
 They would show a strong influence from Black Speech, at various stages in their development; but they would fail to adhere by its rules.

 The Appleyard dialect have no clear distinction between Orcish and the Black Speech and draws inspiration from both the known Black Speech and the known Orcish but it is explicitly an attempt to construct a Black Speech.
-LoS and Rukh’Nulûrz are similar attempts to construct The Black Speech.
-Svartiska, Horngoth, MERP and Salo’s are instead attempts to construct Orcish languages.
+LoS is an explicit attempt to construct the Black Speech.
+Svartiska, Horngoth, MERP and Rukh’Nulûrz are instead attempts to construct Orcish languages.
 Svartiska for example has many alternative grammatical rules and synonyms reflecting the different Orcish dialects.
 Salo has developed both Orcish and The Black Speech.